Murwillumbah: In popular culture

+Murwillumbah features in the short documentary Murbah Swamp Beer which was entered into Tropfest in 2002; it follows the events of the Murwillumbah Swamp Beer incident in which 40,000 bottles of beer feel into the Tweed River just outside of town.

 Murwillumbah was used as the location for the film Lou (2010) starring John Hurt.
 The ABC television series of the novel Pastures of the Blue Crane was also filmed in the Tweed region in 1969.
 In 2018, the town was used as a film location for the Netflix-distributed Lunatics (2019) starring Chris Lilley.
-The town is close to the filming location of British reality TV show I'm A Celebrity...Get Me Out Of Here and is used as a base for staff and crew working on the show.
+The town is close to the filming location of I'm a Celebrity...Get Me Out Of Here!, a British reality television show, and is used as a base for staff and crew working on the show.